 The 7th in this series of conferences, this one entitled Reshaping Languages in HE, took place in Southampton on 9th-10th July 2014.
 UCML supported this one again financially and was represented on the organising committee.
 The UCML Chair provided the opening keynote talk.
 See: https://www.llas.ac.uk/reshapinglanguages2014 for this and other presentations at the conference and tweets on the main themes by the UCML Vice Chair for External Communications.

 Institution-wide language teaching and learning in UK HEIs

 UCML, in collaboration with the Association of University Language Centres (AULC) and the Higher Education Academy (HEA) is committed to mapping the language teaching and learning activity not captured by UCAS and HESA statistics.
-To this end, surveys conducted in 2014, 2013 and 2012 into IWLP numbers have been published, and are available to be downloaded from the bottom of this page.
+To this end, surveys have been conducted yearly since 2012, and are available to download from the AULC website.
+The 2019 survey is forthcoming.